 Keeping detailed records about your cancer care and tracking the related paperwork will help you manage payments.
 The following are examples of important information to track:

-- The name and dose of each drug prescribed, along with the name of the prescribing doctor
+The name and dose of each drug prescribed and the name of the doctor

-- A current copy of your medical insurance coverage or plan description to use as a reference
+A current copy of your medical insurance coverage

-- Bills and invoices from health care providers, such as doctor’s offices, hospitals, or laboratories
+Bills and invoices from health care providers, such as doctor’s offices, hospitals, or labs

-- Insurance claims filed by you or by your doctor or hospital
+Insurance claims filed by you, your doctor, or your hospital

-- Explanation of benefits statements, also called EOBs, from your insurance company for claims it has processed
+Explanation of benefits statements from your insurance company for processed claims

-In addition, if your medical expenses are expected to reach or exceed the Internal Revenue Service minimums , you will want to track travel, meal, and telephone expenses related to your medical care.
-When completing your taxes, you are allowed to deduct the amount by which your total medical expenses are greater than 10% of your adjusted gross income.
+If you expect your medical expenses to reach or exceed the Internal Revenue Service minimums , track all travel, meal, and telephone expenses related to your medical care.
+You are allowed to deduct from your taxes the amount of your total medical expenses that are greater than 10% of your adjusted gross income.

 Tracking information with a calendar

-In addition to a calendar, many people have a paper- or computer-based system for tracking information related to their cancer care.
-For example, a simple pad of paper—with columns for the appointment date, doctor's name, amount paid, status of insurance claim, and other important notes—can help you see, at a glance, the status of payments for medical services.
-Or you may choose to track such information with spreadsheet software.
-This approach reduces the chance of information being damaged by water or fire and allows you to quickly search, sort, and compare data.
-Although you can create your own spreadsheet, there are computer programs available that offer templates that make it easy to view and manage your medical data.
+Or, you may choose to track such information with spreadsheet software.
+This approach reduces the chance of information being damaged by water or fire.
+It also allows you to quickly search, sort, and compare data.
+You can create your own spreadsheet or use a template to easily view and manage your medical data.
 Some software also provides templates for writing letters to dispute rejected insurance claims.

 Creating a filing system

-Meanwhile, given the number of documents you will receive during cancer treatment, it is important to have a filing system.
-For example, you may choose to create separate files for insurance statement, bills, and receipts of payment, categorized by year.
-To reduce the amount of paper you have to store, consider scanning these documents to save them on your computer as electronic files.
+It is also important to have a filing system for the number of documents you will receive during cancer treatment.
+For example, you may choose to create separate files for insurance statements, bills, and receipts of payment.
+To save paper, consider scanning these documents and saving them on your computer.

 Hiring someone to manage for you